 )

-operations that can be performed each hour.
+set, remove, or clear operations that can be performed each hour.
 Updates that would cause this limit to be exceeded fail immediately and set chrome.runtime.lastError.

 10